Withdrawal from the contract

 Odstoupení od smlouvy a jeho podmínky

-Withdrawal from the contract – in which cases is it possible?
+Withdrawal from a contract – in what cases is it possible?

-Withdrawal from the contract is generally regulated by the provisions of the Civil Code.
-For a valid withdrawal from a concluded contract , there must always be a reason, and the contract may not be withdrawn at the arbitrary will of the contracting parties.
+Withdrawal from a contract is generally regulated by the provisions of the Civil Code.
+There must always be a reason for a valid withdrawal from a concluded contract, and a contract cannot be withdrawn at the arbitrary will of the parties.
 The possible cases are defined by law or can be clearly defined in advance in the contract.
 The contract may also refer to the terms and conditions, where withdrawal provisions can often also be found.

 Tip for article